axelchalon/axelchalon.github.io/0-book-review/_posts/2024-06-01-never-split-the-difference-summary.md

 	- Understand what is important to each other in order to create win-win situations.
 Understand each other's paradigm; what brings meaning to each other (in the deal to be made, experience to be had.)
 		* **No deal is better than a bad deal.** Compromising is often a lose-lose based on not correctly understanding what is at stake or important for the other person.
 (Goes both ways.)
 Prefer no deal to a bad deal (e.g. getting scammed).
 	* **Lopsided perks.** Once you understand your counterpart, you can also offer, or ask for [low-effort, high-value extras]({% link 0-book-review/_posts/2024-06-01-never-split-the-difference-summary.md %}#^non-cash-extras).
-	* **Information that changes everything.** Find your counterpart's "black swans" (and your blogger's misnomers): things important and relevant to them, that if you knew, would change everything.
+	* <a name="^black-swans"></a>**Information that changes everything.** Find your counterpart's "black swans" (and your blogger's misnomers): things important and relevant to them, that if you knew, would change everything.
 "What is really going on." (× ["We're doing this on the surface, but we're really doing something else."]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^any-activity))
 		- Job interview: ask "What is important for you?"
 		- Hidden stakeholders: know who calls the shots, involve them in the conversation. (× [The Design of Everyday Things]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^stakeholders))
 		- Outliers.
 Exceptions (people wanting to die, at the negotiation)